Ashermuzic/quote_generate/README.md

 project with API

-feel free to do what ever :)
+feel free to do whatever :)